-His recent work develops an interest in the social and cultural aspects of alcohol, drinking and drunkenness.
-His other research interests include material culture, the sociology of the body and emotions and qualitative research methods.
+Beyond his work on the social and cultural aspects of alcohol, drinking and drunkenness, his other research interests include material culture, the sociology of the body and emotions and qualitative research methods.

 - Thurnell-Read, T. (ed).
 2016.
 Drinking Dilemmas: Space, Culture and Society.
 Abingdon: Routledge/British Sociological Association Sociological Futures Series.